 Given these risks and uncertainties, you are cautioned not to place undue reliance on these forward-looking statements.
 Any forward-looking statements that Barminco makes in this annual report speak only as of the date hereof, and Barminco undertakes no obligation to update those statements or to publicly announce the results of any revisions to any of those statements to reflect future events or developments.
 Comparisons of results for current and any prior periods are not intended to express any future trends or indications of future performance, unless expressed as such, and should only be viewed as historical data.
-All written and oral forward-looking statements referred to above and contained elsewhere in this annual report.
+All written and oral forward-looking statements attributable to us or to persons acting on our behalf are expressly qualified in their entirety by the cautionary statements referred to above and contained elsewhere in this annual report.
 Barminco does not undertake any obligation to update or revise any of them, whether as a result of new information, future events or otherwise.
 Barminco urges you to read the sections of this annual report entitled "Risk Factors," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Business" for a more complete discussion of the factors that could affect our future performance and the industry in which Barminco operates.
 In light of these risks, uncertainties and assumptions, the forward-looking events described in this annual report may not occur.